Complaints about a member of staff in the Police and Crime Commissioner’s team

 We will inform you in writing of the outcome of your complaint.
 This will include an explanation of how the matter has been handled, the actions taken, the findings and the outcome.
 If appropriate, it will also include the reasons for not taking certain actions.

 The purpose of the review will be to ensure that we have acted fairly and reasonably in dealing with your complaint, and that the outcome is reasonable and proportionate.

 Your review will be handled by a Senior Officer not involved in the original investigation.

 If problems are identified with the decision making process or in the way the investigation was managed, we will take appropriate action to improve relevant processes to prevent recurrence.
-If appropriate, the outcome decision will be reconsidered.

 What we will do: